 One reason AFS stands out from other international exchange programs is the diversity of students that we host in the U.S. We offer our AFS teams, local communities, and schools the opportunity to host students from over 90 countries around the world.
-In addition to our academic year and semester hosting programs we also offer shorter hosting programs and a community college program.
+In addition to our academic year and semester hosting programs we also offer shorter hosting programs.
 To learn more about our hosting programs and countries click here and you will be directed to the hosting page on the AFS-USA website.

 Academic (Year & Semester)

 Our academic year and semester programs are what we call our "traditional" or "core" hosting programs.
 Students are between 15 and 18.5 years old upon arrival.
 All students attend school and live with host families.
 They come to the U.S on J-1 visas and are subject to the regulations outlined by the Department of State (DoS) and CSIET.

 Year program students arrive in August (NH) and depart in June.
 Semester program students arrive in August (NH) or January (SH).
 Semester program students depart in January if they are a August (NH) arrivals or in June if they are a January (SH) arrival.
 All of these students attend high school.